Private, In-Home Tutoring in Waterford Township, New Jersey

 Bi-weekly Progress Reports

-SchoolTutoring Academy’s tutoring programs for Waterford Township students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Waterford Township, New Jersey students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Students in preschool through the sixth grade in Waterford Township, New Jersey attend school in the Waterford Township School District.
 The Waterford district serves approximately 900 students who attend one of three schools in the district.
 Once students reach seventh grade, they attend the Hammonton Public Schools, where they remain until the graduate from high school.
 Students in both districts take part in classroom learning that is both engaging and challenging.
 Children acquire necessary academic skills in order to be successful students, but they also acquire life and career skills that will prepare them for success later in life.

 Educating Our Parents: Understanding the Waterford Township District Curriculum

 Curriculum development in the Waterford Township School District and the Hammonton Public Schools is primarily guided by the New Jersey Core Curriculum Content Standards.
 Standards are in place for health and physical education, technology, visual and performing arts, 21st Century life and careers, world languages, social studies and science.
 Math and language arts curricula are developed according to the Common Core State Standards, which outline a challenging skill-based program of learning for students in kindergarten through the twelfth grade.